sirjkm/p2pLending/README.md

 # Future Development

 In the future I would like there to be a "marketplace" for loans.
 A user could joing and search for an appropriate amount that they are looking to borrow and check terms and conditions set by the person offering the loan.

+I hope you enjoy the app and I look forward to continued development.